Maintenance and washing instructions for your Leela Yoga Rug

 The best and safest thing to use is Soap nuts or soap washing powder.

-Soap nuts are completely natural as they come from Soap nut tree :)
+Soap nuts are completely natural as they come from Soap nut trees :) As mentioned before, you can add couple of drops of your favorite essential oil to upgrade your Leela goodies.

-Cold wash in the bucket for general maintenance.
+- Gentle Cold wash in the bucket for general maintenance

 Enough of rules!
 Enjoy your practice!